-What seniors need to know to get off the fence about medical marijuana
+What seniors need to know to get off the fence about medical cannabis

 Wouldn’t it be the ultimate if you could infuse cannabis into your weed-reluctant grandmother’s, great uncle’s or older parents’ next meal, and then learn that their everyday aches and pains had disappeared?

 Baby Boomers make up the fastest growing demographic of cannabis users, according to a report by the Society for the Study of Addiction.
 A new wave of legal cannabis has made the herb more accessible, giving older Americans access to edibles, tinctures and topicals to manage arthritis, insomnia and a host of other common aging-related ailments and illnesses.

 “Low-dose edibles are very attractive to the senior community.
 It’s much easier to understand when and how to take it,” says Barbara Blaser, 72, a retired nurse from Oakland, California, who uses cannabis for anxiety, insomnia, chronic pain and post-traumatic stress disorder.
 “Smoking cannabis isn’t an option for everyone, including me, which is why I prefer edibles.”

 Yet older Americans are more likely to be discouraged from exploring whether the plant can help them equally or better than pharmaceuticals.
 Doctors often steer the aging away from cannabis, according to Beverly Potter, Ph.D., and author of the book “Cannabis for Seniors.”

 Because the federal government classifies cannabis as a Schedule I drug, the same category as heroin, fear and stigma surrounding cannabis prevail for the older set.
 Government-backed research remains largely unfunded, and those in retirement communities, assisted living facilities and nursing homes who receive funding through Medicare and Medicaid will, for the most part, not be allowed to use weed—even in states where it’s legal.